LOADED: MONEY AND THE SPIRITUALITY OF ENOUGH

 In a culture sickened by materialism, gluttony and greed of all kinds, the Gospel’s call to live simply and to share abundantly is more pressing than ever.
 For many of us, voluntary poverty is an ideal.
 But to be voluntarily poor—as opposed to the pendulum swings of overspending, underearning and pathological self-deprivation that can dictate our lives—we have to be rich first: in trust and love, if not in money.

 In LOADED: Money and the Spirituality of Enough, I share my own recovery around money as well as the stories of others who have worked to reverse self-defeating patterns around money based on shame, fear, and guilt.
-In an approach that’s very much informed by Jesus’s many words on the subject, I offer simple, proactive steps to help transform your own relationship to money.
+I offer simple, proactive steps to help transform your own relationship to money.

 The language of LOADED will be familiar to those in recovery for addictions of various kinds, and easily accessible to those who aren’t.
 And the underlying principles—clarity, honesty, the confluence of will and grace—apply in every area of our lives.